Skip to Content

 After completing the Fushimi Inari hike, we were shocked at how busy it was getting.
 We’re glad we arrived so early!

-Not including time on the subway, we were able to complete our 3.3 mile (5.4km) hike in 2.5 hours.
+Not including time on the subway, we were able to complete our 3.3 mile (5.4 km) hike in 2.5 hours.

 If you only have a few days and are wondering what to do in Kyoto with kids, the Fushimi Inari Shrine is a must-do.

 On our way home we grabbed some take-away sushi from Ganko Sanjo Honten, a few minutes west of the Sanjo bridge.
-We went back to the bridge and walked down to the riverside park for a quick family sushi picnic before heading back to our Kyoto vacation home rental apartment for the kid’s nap.
+We went back to the bridge and walked down to the riverside park for a quick family sushi picnic before heading back to our Kyoto rental apartment for the kid’s nap.

 Directions to Fushimi Inari Shrine